Sheep wars: Wyoming and Colorado

 The sheep wars in Wyoming and Colorado were exceptionally violent and lasted until well after the turn of the century.
 Like in Texas and Arizona, the cattlemen of Colorado were unwilling to share their pastures with the sheepherders, who were crossing into the state from southern Wyoming.
 In Wyoming alone there were about twenty-four attacks and at least six deaths between 1879 and 1909, though other accounts say that over sixteen people were killed.
 The most well known of the conflicts was the Routt County Sheep War, in which the cattlemen of Routt County, Colorado attempted to keep the Wyoming sheepherders from entering their grazing ranges.
-On May 23, 1895, the newspaper Cheyenne Leader reported that four days previously "riders were sent out to scour the country and warn the settlers that sheepmen now holding their flocks on Snake River at the Wyoming line [border], were contemplating an invasion of the Bear River cattle ranges.
+On May 23, 1895, the newspaper Cheyenne Leader reported that four days the Little Snake River at the Wyoming line [border], were contemplating an invasion of the Bear River cattle ranges.
 The effect was electrical, and by noon today fully 350 cattlemen and feeders were assembled to decide upon positive action to keep the sheep back...."
 Shortly after that, the cattlemen adopted a series of resolutions that established deadlines and effectively banned all sheepherders from entering northwestern Colorado.
-However, the Cheyenne Leader reported that the sheepherders would most likely disregard the ban and enter the state anyway.
-To enforce the resolutions, the newspaper said, the "stock feeders and cowboys [cattlemen], with a force of eight hundred to a thousand are holding themselves in readiness forcibly to resist any advance made south of Hahn’s Peak by the sheep owners....
+However, the newspaper Cheyenne Leader reported that the sheepherders would most likely disregard the ban and enter the state anyway.
+To enforce the resolutions, the newspaper said, the "stock feeders and cowboys [cattlemen], with a force of eight hundred to a thousand are holding themselves in readiness forcibly to resist any advance made south of Hahn’s Peak (near Pearl Lake),by the sheep owners....
 A war is imminent and unless the more conservative heads prevail, the rifle will figure a conspicuous part in a Routt County sheep war.
 The sheep that are causing the trouble are some sixty thousand head belonging to J. G. and G.W.
 Edwards and others in Wyoming."